 The dentist’s office is a scary place for many patients.
 And the only thing scarier than sitting in that chair is listening to the hushed whispers behind a hygienist’s mask.

 So, how can you make your patients more comfortable?

 What you say to a patient can have a huge impact on their overall experience; it can ease their worries (if only momentarily) or it can leave them dreading the dentist even more than when they walked in the door.

 A good hygienist is completely transparent.
-They go over everything with the patient; they clearly narrate each and every step and debrief the patient fully afterward.
+They go over everything with the patient; they clearly narrate each and every step, and debrief the patient fully afterwards.
 The dentist’s office is stressful enough, so a patient shouldn’t have to spend the entire appointment worrying about the unknown.

-A good hygienist answers the patient’s questions thoroughly but also asks the right questions.
-No judgment, just calm and clear communication.
+A good hygienist answers the patient’s questions thoroughly, but also asks the right questions.
+No judgement, just calm and clear communication.

 This is also an incredibly important part of your job with your dentist, your office manager, and your team.

 Here are some of our go-to communication tips you can take from your interaction with patients to your team: